 10 Surprising Tips for Managing Stress

-How do you deal with stress?
+Effective stress management has become more important than ever.
+What do you normally do when stress is getting to you?
 Many of us turn to exercise or talk to a therapist when feelings of anger, anxiety or frustration arise.
-But did you know that taking a different route to work or sleeping on a new set of sheets can also help alleviate stress?
+But did you know that taking a different route to work or sleeping on a fresh set of sheets can also help alleviate stress?

 Try some of these unusual techniques the next time you need to clear your mind or calm yourself down.

 When you’re stressed, your heart rate can increase, which can make you feel even more stressed.
 Try this simple exercise:

 Focus your attention on your heartbeat for a few seconds.
 Then put your hand on your belly to feel it rise and fall as you breathe, and say, This is my body breathing.
 As you inhale and exhale deeply, notice your heart rate slow and feelings of calmness grow.

 Ever have the same negative thoughts so frequently that they become a never-ending tape-loop, playing over and over again in your mind?
 I’ll never get everything done.
 I know they’re going to fire me.
 I’m going to get sick.

 When you start thinking worst-case scenarios, ask yourself if your concerns are based on facts or emotions.
 If the latter, imagine that these thoughts are part of a script that you’re writing, then change the lines.
 This can help create some distance between you and your worries, and remind you that you are in control of the story of your life.

 As an alternative, invent a fairytale ending to your “story.”
 It’s an entertaining distraction and can help you recognize that fantasies—both bad and good—are just that.
 The reality of your situation probably lies somewhere in between.

 If you can’t turn off the stressful negative talk in your head, try replacing it with talk that’s positive.
 Music can help, but listening to an audio book or an interesting interview can provide you with actual dialogue to focus on.